National Commissioner for Defence and Veteran Suicide Prevention

 We held a 4 week public consultation process on the Bills from 27 August 2020 to 24 September 2020.

-We received over 70 submissions from a range of individuals and organisations.
+We received 94 submissions from a range of individuals and organisations.
 The government will consider the feedback provided in these submissions when refining the Bills as they pass through the Parliament.

 We have published many of the submissions received, where they are relevant to the Bills and where the author has provided their consent to publish.

-The Foreign Affairs, Defence and Trade Committee in the Department of the Senate is currently conducting an inquiry into the Bills.
-It is due to provide a report on the Bills by 30 November 2020.
+The Senate Foreign Affairs, Defence and Trade Committee conducted an inquiry into the Bills, and provided its report on 30 November 2020.

 The Australian Government is pleased to announce the appointment of Dr Bernadette Boss CSC as the interim National Commissioner for Defence and Veteran Suicide Prevention.